-Diafani ferries connect Dodecanese Islands with Greece, Cyclades Islands & Crete with crossings available to Piraeus (in Greece), Thira, Anafi & Milos (in Cyclades Islands), Kasos, Karpathos, Chalki & Rhodes (in Dodecanese Islands) & Heraklion & Sitia (in Crete).
+Diafani ferries connect Dodecanese Islands with Athens, Cyclades Islands & Crete with crossings available to Piraeus (in Athens), Thira, Anafi & Milos (in Cyclades Islands), Kasos, Karpathos, Chalki & Rhodes (in Dodecanese Islands) & Heraklion & Sitia (in Crete).
 Sailings from Diafani are operated by numerous ferry companies.

 There are up to 10 ferry crossings daily from Diafani with sailing durations starting from 1 hour.
 Our Diafani ferry summary provides a good guide but for the latest sailing information use our fare search.